-- Section 1.
+Section 1.
 No unauthorized person shall uncover, make any connections with or opening into, use, alter or disturb any public sewer or appurtenance thereof without first obtaining a written a written permit from the Commissioners.
-Any person proposing a new discharge into the system or a substantial change in the volume or character of pollutants that are being discharged into the system shall notify the Commissioners at least forty-vie (45) days prior to the proposed change or connection. - Section 2.
-There shall be two (2) classes of building sewer permits: (a) for residential and commercial service, and (b) for service to establishments, which may or may not produce industrial wastes.
+Any person proposing a new discharge into the system or a substantial change in the volume or character of pollutants that are being discharged into the system shall notify the Commissioners at least forty-vie (45) days prior to the proposed change or connection.

+and commercial service, and (b) for service to establishments, which may or may not produce industrial wastes.
 (Article 30 Annual Town Meeting held on May 7, 1996; Approved by Attorney General July 30, 1996).